flamenco108/markdown-pandoc-book-template/README.md

 Be sure to check out the makefile to tweak everything to your needs

+The default folder is `book` within the project folder.
+You can also specify a remote `book` folder with `make pdf-web BOOK_FOLDER=../my/folder/for/my/books/book`.
+Another option is to specify the filename the same way with `OUTPUT_FILENAME=myname`

 ## Book and pandoc settings

 All book settings can be found in `meta.yaml`